data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-banana-solution

 *Solution*.
-Presumably $X_1$ has more influence on $Y$, since bananas can taste great whether small or large, while green or dark brown bananas generally taste very bad and yellow bananas mostly taste good.
+We would expect $X_1$ to have more influence on $Y$, since bananas can taste great whether small or large, while green or dark brown bananas generally taste very bad and yellow bananas mostly taste good.

 [Continue](btn:next)